 - Remember to bend your knees (lower your body) for better reflex and anticipation.
 And take the shots at the earliest point.
 Use any type of tape which is in contrast color with the wall and taped 2 lines at around net level.
 Just like in the video.

 - It’s recommended to do 500 to 1000 times.
 Most competitive players can do 1000 times in less than 10 minutes.
 For beginner, it is advised to take a couple of shuttle and just pace your self.

 3. Shadow (Footwork exercise)

-Shadow is form a exercise which is very effective, that most sports like boxing,wrestling, tennis and many other popular sports practices it.
+Shadow is a form of an exercise which is very effective, that most sports like boxing, wrestling, tennis, and many other popular sports practices it.
 It emphasis one’s footwork, endurance, speed and etc. You have to push outside your comfort zone, that when you realized you can smash and follow up even more times that you normally do.
 If you have a pretty decent technique and wrist strength, you can use a training racket(heavy racket)or a squash racket

 - Smash and Tap (Smash at the center and do the 1-2 step to the front in a tapping motion)

 - Side to side defense (For more challenge you can do at random corners)

 - Front corners lifting (Better to do it at full swing and take it high, as one of the most common weakness is weak lifting)